keepaliveit-staging/staging.keepaliveit.co.uk/_pages/index.markdown

 <h1 class="text-center" style="margin-top:1rem;margin-bottom:1rem;">I.T Consultancy Services for Everyone</h1>

-<h2 style="margin-bottom: 1rem;" class="text-center static-heading">Need a small I.T related job worked on?
-Need a large I.T project completed?
-Leave it with us and we'll get the job done <i class="fas fa-check page-title-icon" aria-hidden="true"></i></h2>
+<h2 style="margin-bottom: 1rem;" class="text-center static-heading">Need a small I.T related job completed?
+Need a large I.T project managed?
+Leave it with us, and we'll get the job done <i class="fas fa-check page-title-icon" aria-hidden="true"></i></h2>

 We're a team of problem solvers, project managers, and tech enthusiasts who love what we do.

-Our team contains a mixture of I.T Software, I.T Hardware, and I.T Infrastructure expertise; Enabling us to help people, businesses, and organisations explore, adopt, and utilise efficient I.T solutions.
+Our team contains a mixture of I.T Software expertise, I.T Hardware expertise, and I.T Infrastructure expertise; Enabling us to help people, businesses, and organisations explore, adopt, and utilise efficient I.T solutions where and when required.

-Showing people what I.T systems are capable of, developing high quality software, and running I.T effectively is what we mostly do, but our skills aren't limited to just these areas of I.T.

-We can apply our I.T knowledge to your requirements, or do things how we think they should be done to suit your personal, or organisational needs.
-No I.T job is too big or too small for us as we scale our team members on a per-project basis.
+We can apply our I.T knowledge to your requirements, or do things how we think they should be done to suit personal, business, or organisational needs.

-We follow the same 3-step-process for working on small, medium, or large sized projects:
+No I.T job is too big or too small for us to take on.
+We scale our team members on a per-project basis and all staff are trained to follow our in-house I.T consultancy methodology, known as the "Analyse.
+Consult.
+Apply."
+I.T consultation methodology:

 <section data-aos="fade-zoom-in" data-aos-offset="200" data-aos-easing="ease-in-sine" data-aos-duration="600" data-aos-once="true" class="aos-init aos-animate metrics">
     <div class="row">